Clinical Trials and Older People

 - What are some helpful words to know?

 - For More Information

 Mr. Jackson is 73 years old and just found out that he has Alzheimer's disease.
 He is worried about how it will affect his daily life.
 Will he forget to take his medicine?
 Will he forget his favorite memories, like the births of his children or taking part in the March on Washington with Martin Luther King, Jr.?
 When Mr. Jackson talked to his doctor about his concerns, the doctor told him about a clinical trial that is testing a possible new Alzheimer's treatment.
 But Mr. Jackson is not sure about this clinical trial business.
 He does not want to feel like a lab rat or take the chance of getting a treatment that may not work or could make him feel worse.
 Dr. Moore explained that there are both risks and benefits to being part of clinical trials, and she talked with Mr. Jackson about these studies—what they are, how they work, and why they need volunteers.
 She described the ways that participants are protected and explained terms like an "Institutional Review Board" and "informed consent."
 Dr. Moore also gave Mr. Jackson some questions to ask a clinical trial coordinator before agreeing to be part of a clinical trial.
 This information helped Mr. Jackson feel better about clinical trials.
 He plans to learn more about how to join a study.

 Like Mr. Jackson, you might have heard of clinical trials but may not be sure what they are or if you want to join one.
 Here is some information that can help you decide if participating in a clinical trial is right for you.
-(The words in bold along with other important terms are explained at the end of the tip sheet.)

 A clinical trial is a particular type of research study performed in people that is aimed at evaluating a medical, surgical, or behavioral intervention.